iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___2.8/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.proudcrowd.care 1 reviews"/>
 </p>

+> Has strange locations and does not keep up with where I have been.
+How can this be helpful?<br> :date: __2020-06-13 04:20:59__

+> Only collected for one day and then nothing before or since.
+Does not work at all.<br> :date: __2020-06-11 03:59:09__

+> How does this thing work again?
+By only recording where I go once a week and having the location always say "Unknown"?
+If that's how it's supposed to work, bravo....5 stars.<br> :date: __2020-06-10 19:20:39__

+> Not very helpful, only gets a few places.<br> :date: __2020-06-09 22:01:23__

 > This has not updated my location since 5/12.
 It is now the 14th.
 It's missing about 50% of where I've been.
 You should have the ability to enter information manually or name places if it's not recording your location.
 If everyone has this poor of a tracking record, it's pretty usless.
 Update June 5th.
 Checked the app today.
 It has no record of anywhere I have been at all now.
 Not even the May data I entered.<br> :date: __2020-06-06 04:29:38__

 > Has NEVER tracker my location, it says I have been anywhere, I've been to many many place since installed.
 Checked and double checked my permissions, and location settings, they are fine.<br> :date: __2020-06-05 17:19:07__